|

 breaking (ejection) prior to a heading.
 If not preceded by

-a page break, a heading level within the threshold in
+a page break, a heading level below the threshold in

 register Hps is preceded by the amount of vertical space in